 Most people experience tension headaches as nagging and pressing.
 For many, their entire head hurts, while for some their forehead in particular is painful.
-However, the pain can also feel like an oppressive ring around the skull – rather like wearing a hat that is too small.
+However, the pain can also feel like a ring or band that runs around the skull and presses on it – rather like wearing a hat that is too small.

-Tension headaches can just be mild, but also moderate.
+Tension headaches range from mild to moderately severe.
 The duration varies from a few minutes up to a week in some cases.
 They do not get worse with physical activity such as exercising or climbing stairs.
 Unlike migraines for instance, there are no accompanying symptoms such as sensitivity to light or nausea.

 What are the causes of tension headaches?

-The cause of tension headaches is still unknown.
-However, certain triggers for pain can sometimes be observed, like stress for example.
+The cause of tension headaches remains unknown.
+However, certain triggers for pain can sometimes be observed, such as stress, for example.

 Tension headaches are common in some families.
 Many illnesses like depression also appear to increase the risk of headaches.